Juvenile Assessment Center (JAC) in Tampa

 Case Management Services for Juveniles at JAC in Tampa, FL

 The case management services for juveniles at JAC in Tampa, FL, is a program specifically for youth that are first-time offenders.

-ACTS in Tampa, FL, provides the case management services, including intake and direct referrals until the youth completes the referred program.
+ACTS in Tampa, FL, provides case management services, including intake and direct referrals, until the youth completes the referred program.

 The child is allowed to discuss the film with a trained staff member.
 The youth are asked to complete a satisfaction survey.

 Juvenile Assessment Centers in Florida – Visit the website of the Florida Department of Juvenile Justice to learn more about the juvenile assessment centers in Florida.
 Find information about the juvenile assessment center, listed by circuit, counties served, entity, address, and phone number.
 For Hillsborough County, the JAC contact information includes:

 Juvenile Assessment Center for the Thirteenth Judicial Circuit